Kristoffer-Sundstroem/Kristoffer-Sundstroem.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: List of courses I have a taught and pedagogical course I have completed.
+description: List of courses I have a taught and pedagogical courses I have completed.
 nav: true
 nav_order: 6
 ---